 Currently, the EPA states that “there is insufficient evidence to link registered paraquat products to any of the health outcomes investigated, including Parkinson’s Disease, when used according to the label.”

 Several scientific studies, however, have come to different conclusions.
-Pesticides, in general, have been linked to PD, such as in 2000, when researchers reported that people exposed to pesticides in the home or garden may have a significantly higher risk of PD.
-Many other studies both before and after this one showed that occupational exposure to these chemicals—particularly among farmers and farm workers—was a risk factor for the disease.
+Many have linked pesticides, in general, to PD.
+In 2000, for instance, researchers reported that people exposed to pesticides in the home or garden may have a significantly higher risk of PD.
+Several more studies both before and after this one showed that occupational exposure to these chemicals—particularly among farmers and farm workers—was a risk factor for the disease.

 Meanwhile, studies specifically on paraquat have also suggested that it may increase the risk of PD.
-Animal studies, for instance, have found that paraquat can accumulate in brain tissue, and may cause nerve damage consistent with that seen in Parkinson’s Disease.
+Animal studies have repeatedly found that paraquat can accumulate in brain tissue, and may cause nerve damage consistent with that seen in Parkinson’s Disease.

 In a 2002 animal study, for instance, researchers found that paraquat injections killed dopaminergic neurons in the brain—the same neurons that are damaged in PD.
 “These findings,” the researchers wrote, “unequivocally show that selective dopaminergic degeneration, one of the pathological hallmarks of PD, is also a characteristic of paraquat neurotoxicity.”